 Shelf Life Management Program Frequently Asked Questions

 Shelf life items are products that are effective, useful or suitable for consumption for a limited time period.
 They are expected to deteriorate or become unstable to the degree that a storage period must be assigned to assure that the material will perform satisfactorily in service.
-In short, the item spoils or will not perform its intended function for the customer after long-term, or perhaps even short-term, storage.
+In short, the item spoils or will not perform its intended function for the customer after long-term, or even short-term, storage.
 All of these shelf life items are recognized for their sensitivity to light, temperature, moisture or handling.
 Packaging deterioration and improper storage or preservation can also adversely affect shelf life.

 The office/activity Engineering/Technical support group can analyze solicitation requirements or product lines.
-Otherwise look in Section Four of the FED-STD-793B, "Depot Storage Standards" for commodity points of contact and the Federal Supply Groups (FSGs) or Federal Supply Classes (FSCs) that may have or need shelf life coding.
-FED-STD-793B is available for review on this website.
-The FEDLOG database identifies shelf life items having a NSN, and their assigned shelf life codes.
+Otherwise, look in Section Four of the FED-STD-793B, "Depot Storage Standards" for commodity points of contact and the Federal Supply Groups (FSGs), or Federal Supply Classes (FSCs) that may have or need shelf life coding.The WEBFLIS (a nongovernment website) database identifies NSN shelf life items and their assigned shelf life codes.